 By law, you’re entitled to a receipt.
 It must include and show all local taxes and fees.

 In Greece, you can generally access WiFi for free, so you can always stay connected.

 It’s available almost everywhere, including hotels, tavernas, and airports, as well as many other popular destinations.

 Many travelers choose to utilize their home carrier or to purchase low-cost local “burner phones” upon arrival, local SIM cars, or both.

 In several countries, like Greece, we have a deal with Vodaphone for $5.
-But even this may be costly over the course of a lengthy vacation.
+But even this may be costly for a lengthy vacation.

 A Skyroam Global Hotspot is an additional choice.
-In order to keep up to five WiFi-enabled devices connected at once, you may buy a hotspot and pay-as-you-go (monthly or daily).
+To keep up to five WiFi-enabled devices connected at once, you may buy a hotspot and pay as you go (monthly or daily).

 Or rent a hotspot with unlimited worldwide WiFi merely for a single trip without international roaming costs.
 SIM switching, or unlocking devices.